Venice

 The COM-server defines several objects and methods, contains the binary code to make them work and imports the functionality of other dll's.
 What's more, it also defines and exposes the interfaces.
 Therefore, the name of each COM-object and COM-interface is written in the registry and points to the correct COM-dll or COM-exe.
 When a client application tries to create a COM-object, the language runtime (VB Script) or the compiler looks for the name of the COM-object in the registry and loads the correct dll into memory, enabling the client to use the objects interfaces and their methods.

-And this is what the Exact C-Logic Software Development Kit (SDK) is all about, an 'In process COM server'!
+And this is what the Exact Venice Software Development Kit (SDK) is all about, an 'In process COM server'!
 It is a server, because it provides functionality to others.
 It uses the COM technology and it is 'in process'.
 This means the SDK doesn't do anything on its own, it runs in the address space of the client application.
 No client application means no SDK.
 It is a dll, remember.

 Conclusion

 It doesn’t matter how COM really works (it is quite complex, we won't go into details).
 However, read on and within a few hours you will be creating objects and using its methods.
-The Exact C-Logic SDK is easy, virtually self explaining and opens a whole new world for developers like you, wanting to integrate your applications with Venice.
+The Exact Venice SDK is easy, virtually self explaining and opens a whole new world for developers like you, wanting to integrate your applications with Venice.